 Kaufman's only meaningful stumble was between 2012 and 2013.
-The US had come out of the Great Recession, but economic growth remained ish signals.
+The US had come out of the Great Recession, but economic growth remained ments stop-losses to keep individual sluggish and the Fed kept interest rates stock declines from cascading; and when near all-time lows.
+Kaufman saw bearish signals.
 But the market rallied 16% in 2012 and then soared 32% in 2013.
 Over those two years, MAK had a cumulative loss of 10%.